Washington Youth Gun Violence Prevention

 Youth Gun Violence & Limited Coordinated Support

 Washington communities have faced the growing challenge of youth gun violence, often without coordinated or effective intervention strategies.
+In response, EBA partnered to advance Washington State youth gun violence prevention through community-based, evidence-driven interventions.
 Traditional systems struggled to provide trusted support or access to services that address root causes.

 diverse-group-of-happy-male-youths